Controlling odour and VOC pollution in composites manufacturing

 However, the resins often contain styrene, a well-known Volatile Organic Compound (VOC), which can cause several issues.
 The biggest problem is odour nuisance, potentially leading to complaints from those living or working near factories where composites are handled.

 Styrene is also subject to VOC emission regulations, with limits set on regional or even on company level.
-Although styrene is not particularly toxic, emissions are subject to health and safety legislation: in Poland, for example, concentrations in the workplace must be kept below 50 mgC/m3.
+In Poland, for example, concentrations in the workplace must be kept below 50 mgC/m3.

 DESOTEC’s filters are ideal for purifying air emissions from the composite production process to enable factories to keep the air clean and their neighbours happy!